191st St., 1, Manhattan

-At the end of this platform, the MTA has preserved the glass doors and a section of travertine hallway that connected the subway to the original World Trade Center; they mark the entrance to the new World Trade Center Transportation Hub.
-Note the spray paint that search and rescue teams made after 9/11.
+The Port Authority has preserved the glass doors and a section of travertine hallway from the original World Trade Center that connected its concourse to the subway; they now mark an entrance to the new World Trade Center Transportation Hub.
+Note the spray paint that a search and rescue team made after 9/11.

 Forest Hills, LIRR, Queens

 This station’s design mirrors the Tudor architecture of its eponymous neighborhood.
 Not a subway stop but a depot for the Long Island Railroad, its redbrick square looks relatively unchanged since Teddy Roosevelt spoke here in 1917, just a few years after it was completed.

 Fulton Center, 2, 3, 4, 5, 6, A, C, Manhattan

 This outdoor station features stained-glass designs by painter Annette Davidek.
 The series of colorful windows superimposes botanical forms onto the buildings in the distance.
 Bonus: the trains run over the Williamsburg Bridge, offering a view of the Manhattan skyline.